Alaska Airlines Visa® Business card

 When it comes to earning rewards, the Alaska Airlines Business card’s rewards program is not the best and not the worst.
 That’s because, like many airline credit cards, the Alaska Airlines Business card only offers a decently high rewards rate on purchases made with the airline.

 As a cardmember, you’re automatically enrolled in Alaska Airlines Mileage Plan, the airline’s loyalty program.
 This has typically been considered one of the best airline loyalty programs around.
 But due to recent changes, including switching from fixed- to dynamic-rewards pricing and increasing the number of miles needed for certain seats, some experts are falling out of love with the program.

 Still, business travelers can find plenty to like about the airline’s flexible redemption options.
 This includes a number of transfer partners and chances to get more value when using your miles for travel.
 Alaska Airlines fans who use the airline often will also enjoy numerous perks, including a chance to reach elite status quickly, unlocking a variety of new benefits.

-The Alaska Airlines Business Visa Card earns 3X miles on eligible Alaska Airlines purchases and 1X mile on all other purchases.
+The Alaska Airlines Business Visa Card earns 3X miles on eligible Alaska Airlines purchases, 2X miles on eligible gas, shipping and local transit and 1X mile on all other purchases.
 There are no limits to how many miles you can earn.